-A pelvic floor health clinic designed for expectant women and new moms
+A health clinic designed to focus on pelvic floor muscles for females, including expectant women and new moms

 The pelvic floor is a group of muscles and connective tissue in your pelvic area that forms a bowl-like network between the hip bones, pubic bone and tailbone.
 This area can be seriously impacted by pregnancy or childbirth.